Kaleidics/reel-reviews/README.md

 - Implement some sort of filtering for searching movies.
 - Implement a more robust user profile dashboard
 - Implement a more robust Register form field validation and checking
+- Implment more axe features and adhere to accessibility guidelines

 ## Initial User Stories
 ```